RianneSchouten/pyampute/docs/source/auto_examples/plot_easy_example.rst

  .. code-block:: none

-    2022-02-11 20:17:31,051 [WARNING] Failed to load lookup table for a prespecified score to probability function.
-It is possible /data/C:\Users\20200059\Documents\Github\pyampute\docs\data\shift_lookup.csv.csv is missing, in the wrong location, or corrupted.
-Try rerunning /amputation/scripts.py to regenerate the lookup table.
+    2022-02-14 14:51:34,509 [WARNING] Failed to load lookup table for a prespecified score to probability function.
+It is possible data\shift_lookup.csv is missing, in the wrong location, or corrupted.
+Try rerunning scripts/generate_shift_lookup_table.py to regenerate the lookup table.

 ..
-GENERATED FROM PYTHON SOURCE LINES 66-75
+GENERATED FROM PYTHON SOURCE LINES 67-76

 Integration in a pipeline
 ##########################